facundoq/facundoq.github.io/unlp/ml/index.md

  Best introductory machine learning course?
 Maybe a bit dated. (lots of github repos with solutions)

 * [Convolutional Neural Networks de Karpathy, Stanford](http://cs231n.github.io/) Best introductory machine learning course?
 It says convolutional but the first half deals with machine learning.
-Really updated!. (lots of github repos with solutions) [link to stanford version of the course](http://vision.stanford.edu/teaching/cs231n/index.html)
+It's really up to date wrt the state of the art in neural networks. (lots of github repos with solutions) [link to stanford version of the course](http://vision.stanford.edu/teaching/cs231n/index.html)

 ## Books